drupalsocialinitiative/social_auth_slack/README.txt

  * Place a Social Auth Slack block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.

 HOW IT WORKS
 ------------

-User can click on the Slack logo on the Social Auth Login block You can also add a button or link anywhere on the site that points to /user/login/slack, so theming and customizing the button or link is very flexible.
+User can click on the Slack logo on the Social Auth Login block.
+You can also add a button or link anywhere on the site that points to /user/login/slack, so theming and customizing the button or link is very flexible.

-When the user opens the /user/login/slack link, it automatically takes user to Slack Accounts for authentication.
+When the user opens the /user/login/slack link, it automatically takes user to Slack for authentication.
 Slack then returns the user to Drupal site.
 If we have an existing Drupal user with the same email address provided by Slack, that user is logged in.
-Otherwise a new Drupal user is created.
+Otherwise, a new Drupal user is created.

 SUPPORT REQUESTS